scottkuhl/BlazorStaticWebApp/README.md

 1. Update this README (title, description, user experience).

-1. Rename the solution and all instances of the applicaiton name.
+1. Rename the solution and all instances of the application name.

 1. Add support channels (Discord, Email (SendGrid), GitHub Discussions, Reddit, Report Abuse).